 Welcome to this week’s episode of the phenomenal career podcast.
-This week, I’m really excited to have Melody Flumendorf with me today.
+I’m excited to have Melody Flumendorf with me today.
+Hi, Melody.
 Can you give us an introduction?

 My name is Melody.
-I’m a copywriter and content writer for female entrepreneurs and small businesses, and I help them to sell and get more clients, but in a way that doesn’t feel salesy.
-That’s my goal.
+I’m a copywriter and content writer for female entrepreneurs and small businesses, and I help them to sell and I help them to get more clients, but in a way that doesn’t feel salesy.

 You mentioned you work with small businesses.
 Why is that?